-Another option is to move the scan plane as the contrast medium bolus advances so as to cover a larger body region with several acquisitions (socalled multi-station bolus chase).
-This is accomplished using an automated table feed technique.
-The data sets are electronically postprocessed and can be combined to yield a single composite image.
+Another option is to move the scan volume in synchronization with the advancing contrast medium bolus so as to cover a larger body region with several acquisitions (so-called multi-station bolus chase).
+The position of the table carrying the patient is automatically adjusted during scanning.
+Electronic postprocessing can be used to generate an overview image of the entire anatomy that was sequentially imaged.
 Under ideal conditions, this technique allows scanning of the arterial system from head to ankle following a single, optimized contrast medium injection.
-The well-tolerated MR contrast media available today, however, can be injected repeatedly in a single examination.
+The well-tolerated MR contrast media available today, however, can also be injected repeatedly in a single examination, which provides more flexibility for protocol optimization.

-Contrast-enhanced MRA is performed with spoiled GRE sequences with very short TRs (approximately 1.7-6 msec) and very short TEs (below 2 msec).
-Flip angles ranging from approximately 15° to 50° are used.
+Contrast-enhanced MRA is performed using spoiled GRE sequences with very short TRs (approximately 1.7-6 msec) and very short TEs (below 2 msec).
+Flip angles ranging from 15° to 50° are used.
 The sequences closely resemble those used for TOF MRA but with a further marked reduction of repetition and echo times.
-As a result, there is even more efficient suppression of the signal from stationary spins in the scan volume.
-On the other hand, blood magnetization recovers very quickly when an adequate concentration of a contrast medium is present (on the order of about 5 millimol/liter, depending on the agent administered).
-In this way, blood gives a strong signal and appears bright despite the repeated RF excitation pulses.
-Contrast can be further enhanced by combining the technique with fat saturation.
+As a result, the signal from stationary spins in the scan volume is suppressed even more efficiently.
+In contrast, blood magnetization quickly recovers in the presence of an adequate concentration of a contrast medium (on the order of about 5 millimol/liter, depending on the agent administered and the injection protocol).
+Blood will then generate a strong signal and appear bright despite the RF excitation pulses that are applied in rapid succession.
+Occasionally, image contrast can be further enhanced by combining the technique with optimized fat saturation techniques.

-Scan time is a crucial issue and all kinds of tricks are applied to shorten image acquisition.
-Most techniques available reduce SNR as well.
-These include:
+Scan time is a crucial issue and all kinds of tricks are applied to shorten image acquisition - most often at the expense of an SNR reduction.
+Examples include:

-- Shortening of echo and repetition times through incomplete readout of the data in the frequency-encoding direction (fractional echo imaging, ▶ Chapter 5.3). - - Reduction of the number of phase-encoding and/or slice-selection steps through incomplete readout of the phase-encoding and slice-select data (partial Fourier imaging, ► Chapter 5.3).
-The unacquired data is either supplemented on the basis of the conjugate symmetry of k-space or interpolated by applying intelligent algorithms. - Reduction of the minimum echo and repetition times through a broader receiver bandwidth.
+- Shortening of echo and repetition times through incomplete readout of the data in the frequency-encoding direction (fractional echo imaging, Chapter 5.3). - Reduction of the number of phase-encoding steps through incomplete readout of the phase-encoding data (partial Fourier imaging, ► Chapter 5.3).
+The missing data is estimated on the basis of symmetry relations in k-space.

-Parallel imaging (> Chapter 10) with use of suitable receiver coil arrays allows one to further reduce the phase-encoding and/or slice-selection steps or to acquire images with an improved resolution in the same scan time
+- Reduction of the minimum echo and repetition times by a broader receiver bandwidth. - Parallel imaging (► Chapter 10) with use of suitable receive coil arrays allows a further reduction of the number of phase-encoding steps or the acquisition of images with an improved spatial resolution in the same scan time.

-Moreover, special techniques of k-space ordering can be employed to acquire arterial data during optimal contrast enhancement.
-These techniques rely on the fact that the signal intensity and contrast of an image are largely determined by the data in the center of k-space (\blacktriangleright Chapter 5.3) (\blacktriangleright Fig. 45).
-All of the central k-space data can be acquired at the beginning of the scan by initially applying only shallow phase- and slice-encoding gradients.
-Sampling of the center of k-space while all of the contrast medium is still in the arterial system allows generation of images with good contrast and minimal venous overlap.
-This also applies when the peripheral k-space lines are filled after a considerable amount of the contrast medium has reached the veins.
-With this kind of centric k-space ordering, longer scan times and improved image quality are possible without compromising arterial contrast.
-Commercially available implementations of this technique are known as CEN-TRA or elliptical centric ordering of k-space.
+Finally, the effective "exposure time" of the acquisition when imaging large arteries can be even further reduced by an optimized temporal ordering of the phase-encoding steps.
+The signal intensity and contrast of the bright vessels are largely determined by the data in the center of k-space (Chapter 5.3) (Fig. 45).
+Phase-encode ordering can be designed to acquire all of the central k-space data at the beginning of the scan by initially applying only phase- and slice-encoding field-gradient pulses of low amplitudes.
+Such accelerated sampling of the center of k-space while all of the contrast medium is still in the arterial system can produce images of large vessels with good arterial contrast and minimal venous overlap.
+This even applies when the peripheral k-space data are acquired after a considerable amount of the contrast medium has reached the veins.
+With centric k-space sampling, longer total scan times and improved image quality are possible without compromising arterial contrast.
+Commercially available implementations of this technique are known as CENTRA or elliptical centric phase-encode ordering.